openego/ding0/doc/usage_details.rst

 =========================
 Introduction
 --------------
-The ding0 exporter contains different input/output functionality.
-The main component is the export.py.
-The following will explain the main usage of the exporter.py and introduce inputs and outputs.
+The ding0 exporter provides the ding0 network topology data in a structured format.
+The main component is the export.py which transforms the ding0 network to several pandas dataframes.
+The main purpose is to provide the Data as table based format using a broadly known technology.
+The following will explain the main usage of the exporter.py and introduce its inputs and possible outputs.

 The exporter contains the function export_network().
-This function takes three parameters: a network object, the mode which is not relevant here, and the run_id.
+This function takes three parameters: a network object, the mode which is currently not implemented, and the run_id.

+Note:
 The run_id should be set if the network is not created but imported from pickle files.

 What is the input?
 ------------------
-Ding0Network can be run for multiple GridDistricts.
-As mentioned a Ding0Network can be created from a versioned run that has been stored in pickle files or a new run can be initialized.
+Ding0Network can be run for a single or multiple GridDistricts.
+As mentioned a Ding0Network must be created from a versioned Ding0 "run" that has been stored in pickle files before.
+The other options is to initialize a new version by running ding0 again.
 The difference will be most obviously be noticed by looking at the run_id.
-So the input would the ding0 network and the run_id.
+So the input would the ding0 network and the coherent run_id.

 What is the output?
 -------------------